 add contact to address book

-Lecturer IV and Assistant Research ScientistBeverly Rathcke Collegiate Lecturer
+Assistant Research ScientistBeverly Rathcke Collegiate Lecturer

 Office Location(s): 1139 Kraus Natural Science Building

 I completed my B.S. in Biological Sciences at the State University of New York at Stony Brook, my M.S. in Zoology at the University of South Florida, and my Ph.D. in Ecology and Evolutionary Biology at the State University of New York at Stony Brook.
 Prior to joining EEB in 2002, I was an NSF postdoctoral fellow in science education at the University of Arizona.

 I have broad research interests in evolutionary ecology and science education.
 My biology research has emphasized two areas: understanding how ecological pressures shape morphological variation and reproductive strategies in marine invertebrates and how species interactions affect community composition and productivity in aquatic systems.
 My science education research currently focuses on three themes: (1) the development of inquiry-based biology courses for majors and non-majors and assessment of the effectiveness of inquiry-based teaching methods on student learning; (2) the development of conceptual understanding of evolutionary processes by college students; and (3) the effects of training programs on graduate teaching assistant teaching practices and their views about teaching and learning.

 EEB 302 Teaching Experience for Graduates: Undergraduates participating in this course are responsible for (1) aiding regularly assigned Teaching Assistants; (2) providing tutorial help for undergraduates enrolled in the course; (3) meeting regularly with discussion and laboratory sessions; and (4) participating with Teaching Assistants in instructional activities.